 I represent the First Worcester Senate District; which includes the towns of: Boylston, parts of Clinton, Holden, parts of Northborough, Princeton, West Boylston, and most of Worcester.
-I serve as Chair of the Committee on Steering and Policy and Vice Chair on Higher Education in addition to Co-Chairing several caucuses; including the Legislature’s Prevention for Health Caucus and Oral Health Caucus.
-During this current legislative session, I filed a bill establishing mid-level dental practitioners, similar to physician assistants in the medical field, while working in collaboration with a licensed dentist.
+I serve as Vice Chair of Senate Committee on Bills in the Third Reading; Vice Chair on Health Care Financing Committee; and a member on the following committees: Personnel and Administration; Housing; Transportation; and in addition Co-Chairing several caucuses; including the Legislature’s Prevention for Health Caucus and Oral Health Caucus.
+During the previous legislative session as well as this session I filed a bill establishing mid-level dental practitioners, similar to physician assistants in the medical field, while working in collaboration with a licensed dentist.
 Access to dental care would be expanded for the underserved; especially children, seniors, individuals with special needs, low-income families, and rural residents in Massachusetts.